 RCTC offers two Communication Studies certificate options: the Workplace Communication Certificate (9 credits) and the Communication Studies Certificate (16 credits).

 Program Start Date(s)

 Students can start coursework any semester and all courses are offered online.
-Some courses are not offered every semester so students are encouraged to meet with program advisors to plan ahead.
+Only one section of some courses are offered every semester so students are encouraged to meet with program advisors to plan ahead.

 While there is no specific occupation that this certificate serves, Minnesota and national employer data indicates employers are looking for, but not finding, communication training in the following areas: interpersonal communication skills, team/group communication skills, conflict management skills, presentation skills, and interviewing skills.
 This program will strengthen skills in the areas above.

 Rochester Community and Technical College is accredited by The Higher Learning Commission.